dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 English is fine, and the game has auto-detected the Sound Blaster correctly, so just accept these defaults for now.
-And now, the counterintuitive part: to finish the installation and save the settings, you need to press the *Exit Install* button, which will take you to the (guess what?) *Exit Install*
+And now, the counterintuitive part: to finish the installation and save the settings, we need to press the *Exit Install* button, which will take us to the (guess what?) *Exit Install*
 dialog:

 <figure markdown>